Richard Palmer MNCS (Accred), Eating Disorder Specialist

 Our initial consultation lasts typically takes 30-40 minutes but can be up to an hour and is free.
-The initial meeting is a chance for us to meet and discuss your anxiety.
+The consultation is a chance for us to meet and discuss how you're feeling.
 I will give you some information about how I work and you will have a chance to ask me any questions that you have.

 Fees for individual sessions are £50 for 60 minutes.

 You can pay by cash at the start of each session or by bank transfer before each session.

 The first step is to give me a call or text me on 07908 861505 or send me an email at firstname.lastname@example.org.
 I may not answer straight away, but I will always reply as quickly as I can.
 If you don't like talking on the phone that's not a problem, just let me know in your text or email, and I'll make sure that I text or email you back instead of calling.

-I'll invite you in to have a free initial meeting with me which, depending on availability, will usually be within a couple of days.
-This meeting can last up to an hour but normally only takes 30 minutes.
+I'll invite you in to have a free initial consultation with me which will usually be within a week.
+This consultation lasts for up to an hour but is usually 30-40 minutes.
 During the meeting, we'll discuss how you're feeling, and I'll give you some information about how we might work to manage your anxiety.

-You'll also have a chance to ask me any questions that you want and you can then decide if you'd like to work with me or not.
+You'll also have a chance to ask me any questions that you want, and you can then decide if you'd like to work with me or not.
 If you're not sure if you'd like to work with me, that's not a problem at all; I'm perfectly happy for you to take a few days to consider it.
 It's vital that you work with the counsellor who feels right for you, if I'm not that counsellor then I'll be pleased to give you the details of some other people in this area who may be able to help you.